 Persons who believe that they may have a Vitamin D deficiency and are getting little sunlight most days can ask their doctors for a blood test to determine their current levels.

-Sources of Vitamin D: Adequate amounts of sunshine (you can calculate your Vitamin D exposure through sunlight with this smart phone app), wild-caught salmon, mushrooms exposed to ultraviolet light, and fortified foods such as milk.
+Sources of Vitamin D: Adequate amounts of sunshine (you can calculate your Vitamin D exposure through sunlight with this smart phone app), wild-caught salmon, mushrooms exposed to ultraviolet light, cod liver oil, and fortified foods such as milk.

 • Cacao/Chocolate: For people with borderline personality disorder who have trouble with their memory or are frequently distracted or overwhelmed by new information, supplementation with chocolate may be something to consider.
 One recently-published study looked at the benefits of chocolate in improving cognitive functioning.

 Another study looked at the use of cocoa flavanols to potentially improve symptoms related to mental fatigue.
 A promising study from 2013 suggested that increased chocolate consumption may "ameliorate the symptoms associated with clinical anxiety or depression."

 Sources of cacao and chocolate: Dark chocolate (as opposed to milk or white chocolate with higher sugar content) and cacao (which is different than cocoa) are rich sources of important antioxidants that are key to emotional and physical health.
 A teaspoon or two of powered cacao can be successfully added to green smoothies and cacao nibs can be added to unsweetened yogurt for a nice boost of flavanols and magnesium.